carljvh/DAT405/README.md

 ``source .venv/bin/activate``

-Finally, install the required packages:
+Install the required packages:

 ``pip install -r requirements.txt``

-##
+Finally, select the newly created virtual environment as kernel for any of the jupyter notebooks.